devopsdays/devopsdays-web/content/events/2020-geneva/registration.md

 +++
 Title = "Registration"
 Type = "event"
-Description = "Registration for devopsdays Geneva 2020"
+Description = "Registration for DevOpsDays Geneva 2020"
 +++

 Soon our registration information will be available here